ejamesc/orgtop/README.md

 Dev notes
 ---------
-Create a database called 'shadowsun7_orgtop' (Or change the database url in `environment.rb` - forgive me, I was too lazy to generalized this)
+Create a database called 'shadowsun7_orgtop' (Or change the database url in `environment.rb` - forgive me, I was too lazy to generalize this).
+Run `rake db:upgrade`

 Create a config.yml file with the following properties: